boxyhq/website/docs/jackson/overview.md

 ### Flexible and easy to use​

-- Designed to work with OAuth 2.0 flow
+- Designed to work with OAuth 2.0 / OpenID Connect 1.0 flow
-- Integrate with your existing OAuth 2.0 package
+- Integrate with your existing OAuth 2.0 / OpenID Connect 1.0 library

 ### Support